NicolasFlandrois/My-Mini-Py-Scripts-Training/stardate/stardate_readme_license.txt

 Script description:

+> stardate_sto.py - v1.2
-	This program intend to compute Stardate, according to current time defined by the user computer, it is using customized reference points for calculation, according to STO Stardate generator.
+	This script intend to compute Stardate, according to current time defined by the user computer.
+It is using customized reference points for calculation, according to STO Stardate generator.
 	For the moment, if the user wants to set up customized reference points, he/she needs to modify (b, c) variables directly in the script.
-	This script is using python3.
+	This script is using python 3.
 Launch the script in Python 3.
 It will print (display) 3 outputs in your consol:
 		- Current date and time, Earthdate (defined by user computer).
 		- Whether the current year is a Leap Year or a Normal Year.
 		- Current Stardate

+> stardate_convert.py - v1.0
+	This script intend to convert an Earthdate into a Stardate.
+It is using customized reference points for calculation, according to STO Stardate generator.
+	For the moment, if the user wants to set up customized reference points, he/she needs to modify (b, c) variables directly in the script.
+	This script is using python 3.
+Launch the script in Python 3.
+	It will ask the user for inputs, related to the date we want to translate:
+		- Year
+		- Month (Number of)
+		- Day of the month
+		- Hour
+		- Minutes
+	It will print (display) 3 outputs in your consol:
+		- Earthdate (the date the user inputed, as a reminder).
+		- Whether the current year is a Leap Year or a Normal Year.
+		- Corresponding Stardate.

+> stardate_translate.py - v1.0
+	This script intend to translate a Stardate into an Earthdate.
+It is using customized reference points for calculation, according to STO Stardate generator.
+	For the moment, if the user wants to set up customized reference points, he/she needs to modify (b, c) variables directly in the script.
+	This script is using python 3.
+Launch the script in Python 3.
+	Note: Due to the nature of a Stardate and approximation (rounding at 2 decimals), the translation of the stardate has a leap error of 2 minutes.
+	It will ask the user to inputs the stardate we want to translate:
+		- Stardate
+	It will print (display) 3 outputs in your consol:
+		- Stardate (the date the user inputed, as a reminder).
+		- Whether the current year is a Leap Year or a Normal Year.
+		- Corresponding Earthdate.

 ######################################################################################################################################################
 >>> taH pagh taHbe <<<>>> To continue or to not continue <<<